What is the two year home residency requirement, 212(e)?

-It is a provision of U.S. Immigration law that requires certain J-1s and J-2s to return to their home country for two years after completion of the J-1's program.
+It is a law that requires some J-1s and J-2s to return to their home country for two years after the J-1's program is completed.
 The home country is defined as the J-1's country of permanent residence at the time the J-1 became subject to the requirement.

-The home residency requirement is also sometimes known as 212(e), referring to the section of law in which it is found: I.N.A § 212 (e).
+The home residency requirement is also sometimes known as 212(e), because of the section of law where it is found: I.N.A § 212 (e).

 Why is there a home residency requirement?

-The Exchange Visitor Program (J-1) Status exists to foster the exchange of international scholars and students to the U.S. It is the intent of this program that these visitors will return to their home country with a better understanding of the U.S. and/or return with skills to benefit his/her home country.
+The Exchange Visitor Program (J-1) aims to promote the exchange of international scholars and students in the U.S. This program is designed to have these visitors return to their home country with a better understanding of the U.S. and/or return with skills to benefit their home country.

 Who is subject to the home residency requirement?